coxandrew/paunplugged/index.md

 ## Find Your People!

 PA Unplugged is made up of a variety of grassroots, parent-led organizations across the state.
 These growing movements have joined together to create PA Unplugged.
-Find your local effort.
 Don't see your school district or community?
-[Contact us](mailto:pittsburghchapter.mama@gmail.com) to add it!
+[Contact us](mailto:pennsylvaniaunplugged@gmail.com) to add it!

 <div id="toast" class="toast" role="alert" aria-live="assertive" aria-atomic="true">
   <div class="toast-header">